I accidentally wrote my first

 2. The Compact Conditional Expression

-block feels like overkill for a simple
+Sometimes, an if/else block feels like overkill for a simple

 choice.
 That’s where Python’s conditional expression (aka ternary

-operator) comes in—it’s like a one-line if/else
+operator) comes in—it’s like a one-line if/else.
+I

 love using these when I’m writing quick scripts to save time.